Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

-Lesson 6 — Simple & Multiple Regression (interpretation for business/economics)
+Lesson 6 — Correlation, Simple & Multiple Regression (interpretation for business/economics)

 Regression is one of the most widely used tools in business and economics because it helps quantify relationships:

-But regression is also easy to misuse, especially when people confuse association with causation.
+But regression is easy to misuse—especially when we confuse association with causation.

 The regression mindset: from question to model